SAEON/mnemosyne/README.md

 # Start the app and write code!
 chomp --watch

+# In a separate terminal, start the testing server
+chomp test --watch
 ```

 Refer to [chompfile.toml](/chompfile.toml) to see the start command used for local development